Wandering Jew: Uzbekistan

 Uzbek writer Isajon Sulton published his novel The Wandering Jew in 2011.
 In this novel, the Jew does not characterize a symbol of curse; however, they appear as a human being, who is aware of God's presence, after being cursed by Him.
-Moreover, the novel captures the fortune of present-day wandering Jews, created by humans using high technologies.
+Moreover, the novel captures the fortune of present-day wandering Jews, created by humans using high technology.

 In art

 19th century

-19th-century works depicting the legendary figure as the Wandering (or Eternal) Jew or as Ahasuerus (Ahasver) include:
+Nineteenth-century works depicting the legendary figure as the Wandering (or Eternal) Jew or as Ahasuerus (Ahasver) include: